-In the late 90s and 2000s, as eco-friendly became more fashionable – not restricted to tireless tree-hugging advocates and passive curbside recyclers – companies cashed in on the buzzwords, slathering packaging with green marketing claims that attracted misinformed but well-meaning consumers with the promise of good-deed-doing.
+In the late 90s and 2000s, as eco-friendly became more fashionable – not restricted to tireless tree-hugging advocates and passive curbside recyclers – companies cashed in on the buzzwords, slathering packaging with green claims that attracted misinformed but well-meaning consumers with the promise of good deed-doing.

-Today, the consumer-duping still happens, but we’re all getting wise to greenwashing, and legislation around eco claims and labeling are tightening.
+Today, the consumer-duping still happens, but we’re all getting wise to greenwashing, and legislation around eco claims and labelling are tightening.
 Lawmakers are stepping up to the plate, and green innovation surges on.

 photo: Bioo plant phone charger, via Product Hunt

 A recent report on the State of Green Business identifies the following trends: circular economy, green infrastructure, carbon recycling, microgrids, and a B2B sharing economy.

 “Another is the growth of the "blue economy" — the newfound focus on the business of oceans, from mapping and mining to stewardship and "smart sailing" initiatives for the shipping industry.
 There’s a cottage industry emerging in turning ocean plastics into materials, transforming a pollutant into a product.
 And growing attention to sustainable fishing, including the human rights aspects of the commercial fishing industry.”

 Back in the day, technology and availability made it difficult to throw weight behind the green effort, proving too detrimental to some small businesses’ profit margins.
 Now: there’s really no excuse.
 Simply updating lighting in your office or retail space can have a massive impact on energy consumption.